 | You want to minimize your supply chain management load | Full service reduces your operational workload |

-DDP vs. DAP vs. Standard Freight: Cost Comparison
+DDP vs DAP vs Standard Freight: Cost Structure at a Glance

 | Service Type | Who Handles Customs & Duties? | Typical Use Case | Cost Structure |